Wassmd/NYTimes_iOS/README.md

 # NYTimes_iOS

-The design patter used is MVVM.
+The design pattern used is MVVM.
-Used Generics and resuable code.
+Used Generics and made resuable code much possible